OpenSwitchNOS/openswitch-ops-classifierd/src/acl/access_list_design.md

 Possible future extensions:

 - IPv4 ACLs applied egress to L2 and L3 ports
-- IPv4 ACLs applied ingress and egress to LAGs
 - IPv4 ACLs applied ingress and egress to VLANs
 - IPv6 ACLs applied ingress and egress to L2 and L3 ports, LAGs and VLANs
 - logging of packets that match permit entries